This beach-friendly pop tune is the first single from Katy Perry's third studio album, Teenage Dream

 , I mean he doesn't age.
 He's the Doggfather."

-An alternative version was sent to American AOR radio stations with Snopp Dogg's rap contribution edited out.
+An alternate version was sent to American rock radio stations with Snopp Dogg's rap contribution edited out.

 Beach Boys co-founder Brian Wilson, who along with Mike Love